Our Executive Staff

 Adnan earned a B.S degree in Information Systems from Pace University and M.S degree in Information Network and Computer Security from NYIT.

-Jennifer Maurici, MSW
+Jennifer Maurici, LMSW

-Senior Vice President, Long Island Programs
+Vice President, Long Island Programs

-Jennifer Maurici, MSW
+Jennifer Maurici, LMSW

-Senior Vice President, Long Island Programs
+Vice President, Long Island Programs

 Jennifer Maurici has an extensive accomplished career in the non-profit and social services sectors grounded in an unwavering commitment to improving the lives of children, youth, families and vulnerable adults.
 Most recently, she held several positions at the New York State Office of Children and Family Services (OCFS) including Associate Director, Public Information Office (PIO); Special Assistant to the Deputy Commissioner, Division of Child Welfare and Community Services (CWCS); Director, Bureau of Innovative Practices and Strategic Collaborations, CWCS; and Empire State Fellow, CWCS.
 Prior to joining OCFS in 2017, Jennifer worked as a child protective services specialist, then held supervisory positions in foster care and post-adoption programs at Little Flower Children and Family Services of New York, and later as a staff social worker at the Center for Family Representation, where she provided direct social work support and advocacy to parents involved with the child welfare system.